aleksandr-vin/aleksandr-vin.github.io/_posts/2024-03-02-pendrive-for-disk-image-infusions.md

 qemu-system-x86_64 -m 4G -drive file=disk.img,format=raw,index=0,media=disk -boot d -cdrom Core-current.iso
 ```

+NOTE: Use Control-Option-G to get out of the QEMU machine :)

 It appeared that *syslinux* either failed to run (on TinyCore and Alpine) or the Linux distro didn't start
 -- was heavy or I didn't wait till it does (Debian, Ubuntu, Puppy).
 I also don't want to install linux just
 for running the *syslinux* tool.
 I've tried with these images: